-The algorithm must be one of SHA-1 (SHA1), SHA-256 (SHA256), or SHA-384 (SHA384).
-These values are case insensitive.
+The algorithm must be one of SHA-1, SHA-256, or SHA-384.
+These values are case insensitive, and the hyphen may be omitted.
 If no algorithm is specified, the default is SHA-256.

 Specifies the DNS class of the zones.